Media outlets starting with E

 -

-The blog is hosted by Sotheby's International Realty and covers art and design, luxury real estate, real estate and more.
+Features commentary and dialogue about what's on the minds of artists working in the performing arts.
+That includes producers, designers, actors and more.
 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.
 You will also find that if a blogger is a journalist for another outlet(s), Cision tracks their contact preferences there as well.
-Test

 -

-This blog is designed to remind moms of the extraordinary work they do daily while loving and raising their children.
-Provides information and resources for parents.
+Extra Extra Style is a men's fashion blog founded by Ryan Dziadul, where he shares his fashion and shopping tips for plus-size menswear, while emphasizing body positivity for men wearing plus-sizes.
 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.
 You will also find that if a blogger is a journalist for another outlet(s), Cision tracks their contact preferences there as well.
-The outlet offers RSS (Really Simple Syndication).
+This outlet offers RSS (Really Simple Syndication).

 -